davidstadem/protein-plot/README.md

 # But Not all Protein is Created Equal

-This was the main complaint I got.
-Animal proteins should outrank plant proteins.
+This was the main complaint I got: Animal proteins should outrank plant proteins.

-According to [u/Ajreil](https://www.reddit.com/r/Frugal/comments/1hr3r2t/comment/m4veksa/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button) and [Healthline](https://www.healthline.com/nutrition/incomplete-protein), it is, so there!
+**Response**: well according to [u/Ajreil](https://www.reddit.com/r/Frugal/comments/1hr3r2t/comment/m4veksa/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button) and [Healthline](https://www.healthline.com/nutrition/incomplete-protein), all protein *is* created equal, so there!
+OK, it's true that not all protein is exactly equal.
+But the differences are complex, and different proteins are going to be different for different people, and all that.
+Accounting for that complexity is going to add confusion to the plot.
+Ultimately, I want to make something that works for a wide variety of people, and treating all protein as equal is a simple approach that I think works.

 # But I Need At Least SOME Carbs!